patperry/prelude_v0/doc/design.md

 underscore).

-### Types
+### Data Types

-There are nine *basic* types, which include the following values in addition to `null`:
+There are nine *basic* data types, which include the following values in addition to `null`:

   + `Null`: no values besides `null`